|

 Research programme: ETH Zurich Research Grant

-Collaborators: Petrus Aejmelaeus-Lindström (project lead robotic fabrication), Gergana Rusenova (project lead computational design), Dr. Ammar Mirjan, Dr. Romana Rust, Marco Palma, Stephané de Weck, Jesús Medina Ibáñez, Michael Lyrenmann and Philippe Fleischmann
+Collaborators: Petrus Aejmelaeus-Lindström (project lead), Gergana Rusenova (project lead computational design), Dr. Ammar Mirjan, Dr. Romana Rust, Marco Palma, Stephané de Weck, Jesús Medina Ibáñez, Michael Lyrenmann and Philippe Fleischmann

 |